MorganZhou73/MySpringApp2/README.md

 -------------------------------------------------------------------------
 ## How to Run on Docker

-  - Approch 1:
+ - Approch 1 for myservice2/myservice3:
-  	use docker-compose to build myservice2/myservice3 from Docker automaticaly, this needs to pull maven.
+  	use docker-compose to build myservice2/myservice3 from Docker automatically, this needs to pull maven.

 	docker-compose -f docker-compose-v1.yml up -d

-  - Approch 2:
+  - Approch 2 for myservice2/myservice3:
 	build myservice2/myservice3 locally at first, so no need to pull maven:

 	1. compile myservice2 to generate target/*.jar from Command window